jdw1996/road-grey-syntax/README.md

 ## road-grey-syntax

+**This repository is no longer maintained.
+If you are interested in maintaining it, please let me know.**

 I really like the default One themes for [Atom](https://atom.io/), both [light](https://github.com/atom/one-light-syntax) and [dark](https://github.com/atom/one-dark-syntax), but I wanted a light theme